 Signs of significantly increased intracranial pressure, including retinal changes; altered pupillary responses; hypertension, bradycardia, and respiratory depression (Cushing triad); and focal neurologic signs

 Suspected intracranial injury, including presence of visible injuries, particularly to the head, or history suggestive of nonaccidental injury

 Suspicion or history of bleeding disorders (eg, hemophilia, severe thrombocytopenia)

 In these circumstances, blood cultures should be done and antibiotics should be given empirically without doing the lumbar puncture.
-In cases of suspected increased intracranial pressure, arrangements should be made for a neuroimaging study (eg, cranial CT with and without contrast enhancement) during or immediately after antibiotics administration.
+In cases of suspected increased intracranial pressure, arrangements should be made for a neuroimaging study (eg, cranial CT with and without contrast enhancement, cranial ultrasonography) during or immediately after antibiotics administration.
 If the results of the imaging study suggest it is safe, lumbar puncture may be done.
 However, it is not necessary to routinely do CT before lumbar puncture in young children with suspected meningitis; herniation of the brain is rare in young children with bacterial meningitis, even though all patients with meningitis have some degree of increased intracranial pressure.

 Typical CSF findings in bacterial meningitis include

 High white blood cell (WBC) count (> 500/mcL [0.5 × 109/L] often to as high as 10,000 WBC/mcL [10 × 109/L], with a predominance of polymorphonuclear leukocytes [> 80%])

 Low glucose (< 40 mg/dL [2.2 mmol/L], often < 10 mg/dL [0.56 mmol/L], and CSF:blood glucose ratio typically < 0.33)